awsdocs/aws-encryption-sdk-docs/doc_source/c-language-using.md

 1\.
 Create a keyring\.
 Configure your [keyring](concepts.md#keyring) with the wrapping keys that you want to use to encrypt your data keys\.
 This example uses a [KMS keyring](choose-keyring.md#use-kms-keyring) with one AWS KMS customer master key \(CMK\), but you can use any type of keyring in its place\.
+When you specify an AWS KMS CMK for a keyring, you must use the Amazon Resource Name \(ARN\) of the CMK\.
+In an encryption keyring, you can specify the key ARN or alias ARN\.
+In a decryption keyring, you must use the key ARN\.
+For help finding the key ARN, see [Finding the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.
+To find the alias ARN, use the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) API\.

 ```
 const char * KEY_ARN = "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab"